mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 <p class="description">Learn how to import and style Joy UI components to build a simple login page.</p>

-This tutorial will walk you through how to set up a user interface for a basic login page using Joy UI.
+This tutorial will walk you through how to assemble the UI for a basic login page using Joy UI.
+You'll be introduced to several common components as well as some of the props you can use to control their styles.
+You'll also encounter key features of Joy UI such as global variants, the `sx` prop, and the `useColorScheme` hook.

 By the end, you should understand how to:

 1. import Joy UI components into your React app
 2. add styles to Joy UI components
-3. create a button to toggle light and dark modes
+3. toggle light and dark mode with `useColorScheme`

 ## Prerequisites